Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: CONCLUSION

 \section{CONCLUSION}

-In this paper, we have proposed a model-free two-step approach to design the optimal control law for unknown nonlinear plants to improve the transient learning performance and increase the efficiency of learning.
-Specifically, a linear control law that achieves a certain degree of performance is first designed using an offline method, and then a nonlinear control law is designed by using an online RL method and the linear controller in parallel to achieve performance that cannot be realized with the linear control law alone.
-Using an inverted pendulum as an example, we have shown that the proposed method improves the transient learning performance of online RL and robustly achieves improvement in the performance of the control system against hyperparameter tuning.
+In this paper, we have proposed a completely model-free approach to redesign the optimal regulator for nonlinear systems.
+Specifically, we have developed a model-free two-step design approach that improves the transient learning performance of RL and reduces the risk of wear on the plant during the learning process.
+To this goal, we have first developed an offline RL algorithm for designing a quasi-optimal linear control law.
+The quasi-optimal control law is then used to assist the control performance of the exploration phase of the online RL.
+Using an inverted pendulum with input saturation as an example, we have shown that the proposed approach improves the transient learning performance of online RL and robustly achieves improvement in the performance of the control system for a wide range of hyperparameters.